Our team is here to help! Feel free to send any questions regarding the Innovator Fellowship to email@example.com.

 Can I apply to the Innovator Fellowship if I am on another fellowship?

 Yes, we have hosted fellows who are two simultaneous fellowships as long as the requirements of each do not conflict.
 Please get in touch with us to discuss the details as each case can vary.
+For example, many fellowship programs offered by the Institute for Innovation and Entrepreneurship require attendance at MBA classes, which cannot be completed if you are physically in another city for your IIFH commitment.

 Can I take classes during the fellowship?